Statement of Principle

-The Key Stage 3 curriculum is followed by Years 7 and 8 and is designed to provide depth and breadth of study whilst ensuring that appropriate time can be devoted to Mathematics, English and Science.
-Our intention is to give students a ‘taste’ of as many subjects as possible, whilst preparing them for and informing them about their GCSE options.
+The Key Stage 3 curriculum runs from Y7-9.
+Updated schemes of work are in place for September 2021.
+Our curriculum is designed to provide depth and breadth of study whilst ensuring that appropriate time can be devoted to Mathematics, English and Science.
+Our intention to give students a taste of as many subjects as possible, whilst preparing them for and informing them about their GCSE options and careers.
 Literacy and numeracy skills are developed in every subject and across the curriculum.

-All students in Year 7 study a language which they will then continue to study until GCSE.
-Where appropriate, students may pick up a second, additional language in Year 9.
-Design Technology includes Food Technology, Textiles and Product Design.
-All students study Physical Education for two periods a week and competition between faculties and with other schools is encouraged.
+All students in Year 7, 8 and 9 study a language which they continue to study until GCSE.
+Where appropriate, students may pick up a second, additional language in Year 10.
+All students have lessons in Geography and History, Physical Education, Religious Studies, PHSE and Computer Science.
+Students in Year 7-9 have dedicated Enrichment lessons which they all attend.

 Key Stage 4 Curriculum

-The Key Stage 4 curriculum is followed by years 9-11.
-All students will study Mathematics, English, Science, PE and Religious Education and the vast majority will study a humanities and a modern foreign language.
-The list of optional subjects is extensive and gives students a real opportunity to experience a subject that they may then want to go off and study at university.
+The Key Stage 4 curriculum is followed by years 10 and 11.
+All students will study Mathematics, English, Science, PE and Religious Education and the vast majority study a humanities subject and a modern foreign language.
+The list of optional subjects is extensive and gives students a real opportunity to experience a subject that they may then want to study at university.